akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

     output-file="activity-1.svg" tsvg/>

 Both `tsvg` and `tpng` are properties, not attributes, and they should be used in this way without an attribute value.

+We can also place the PlantUML document inside the `diagrams-plantuml` tag, like so:

 ::: .card
 ::: .card-title